YannisArgyriou/MIRI-MRS-TaskList/README.md

 # MIRI_FringeAdventures
 Series of python notebooks summarizing the different aspects of MIRI detector interference in a somewhat ordered fashion.
-As always feedback is appreciated, thank you!
+Feedback is appreciated, thank you!

 List of notebooks:
 0 - Fringes everywhere